 Intrada Vocal Ensemble

-Intrada enjoys performing early music in collaboration with leading European artists – «The Tallis Scholars» and Peter Phillips, «Il Giardino Armonico» and Giovanni Antonini, «Le Poème Harmonique» and Vincent Dumestre, Frieder Bernius, Jean-Christophe Spinosi, Hans-Christoph Rademann, Christopher Moulds, Peter Neumann, Stefano Montanari.
+Intrada enjoys performing early music in collaboration with world-renowned artists – «The Tallis Scholars» and Peter Phillips, «Il Giardino Armonico» and Giovanni Antonini, «Le Poème Harmonique» and Vincent Dumestre, Frieder Bernius, Jean-Christophe Spinosi, Hans-Christoph Rademann, Christopher Moulds, Peter Neumann, Stefano Montanari, etc.

 Intrada is a regular guest at the Moscow elite festival «December Nights» founded by Svyatoslav Richter at the State Pushkin Museum of Fine Arts, at the festival «Earlymusic» in St.Petersburg, at the Christmas Festival in Moscow and at the festival «Ambassadorial Gifts» at the Moscow Kremlin.
 In September 2015 Intrada gave a concert of Russian sacred music at the famous Schlosskapelle Dresden in the frames of «Dresdner Kunstfest 2015».
 In September 2016 the group performed at the International Congress for Choral Conductors in Paris and at the Musikfest Erzgebirge.
 In 2017 Intrada gave a concert featuring choral music of Shostakovich, Schedrin, Sviridov and Schnittke at the Dresden Music Festival broadcasted by the Deutschlandfunk Kultur.